SymfonyCasts/testing/sfcasts/ep1/real-test.md

 the object by instantiating it and trying some methods.

 So, `$dino = new Dinosaur()`.... and pass in some data.
-For the name, eh - let's use `Big Eaty`: he's our resident `Tyrannosaurs` who happens to be `15` meters in length.
+For the name, eh - let's use `Big Eaty`: he's our resident `Tyrannosaurus` who happens to be `15` meters in length.
 And Big Eaty is currently living in `Paddock A`.
 Now that we have our `Dinosaur` object, we can write a few assertions. `self::assertSame()` that `Big Eaty` is identical to `$dino->getName()`, `assertSame()` that `Tyrannosaurus` is